Waste Performance

 Organic waste

-Did you know that organic waste makes up to 40% of our landfill waste and often contaminates our recycling, causing it to go to landfill where it creates methane gas which has 25 times greater impact on the environment.
+Did you know that organic waste is a significant amount of what makes up of our landfill waste and often contaminates our recycling, causing it to go to landfill where it creates methane gas which has 25 times greater impact on the environment.

-At the Melbourne Campus, we collect organic waste from our cafes, kitchens and public spaces.
-Our green organic waste bins are located in the Agora and Simpson Lawn for you to dispose of your organic waste, which is then processed in an industrial dehydrator which converts it into a nutrient-rich organic soil enhancer for our campus gardens!
+At the Melbourne and Bendigo Campuses, we collect organic waste from our cafes, kitchens and public spaces.
+Our green organic waste bins are located in various places at each of the Campuses for you to dispose of your organic waste, which is then processed in an industrial dehydrator which converts it into a nutrient-rich organic soil enhancer for our campus gardens!
+We are currently assessing a correct tracking method to record the dehydrated soil enhancer to be included in our future waste reporting.

 Help us recycle better by disposing of your organic waste in the green bins.
 Find out more about our organic waste recycling.